vpuri3/mlutils.py/README.md

     └── eval
 ```

-*Evaluation/Analysis:* You can load a preexisting case for evaluation or analysis.
+Evaluation/Analysis: You can load a preexisting case for evaluation or analysis.
 ```sh
 python -m project --config /out/case/config.yaml --train false --eval true
 ```
-This will load the model and save output to a new case directory.
+This will load the model, perform any analysis operations via the callback, and save the output to a new case directory.

 See `python -m project --help` for details
 ```